 Dosage Form: capsule

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of cefadroxil and other antibacterial drugs, cefadroxil should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Cefadroxil Capsules and other antibacterial drugs, Cefadroxil Capsules should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.

 Cefadroxil Capsules Description